CoAxLab/LabHacks-1/labhacks.md

 Use shell scripts when you must, but these days python is quite the shapeshifter.

-Hotkey things, get a mechanical keyboard so your labmates love you.
-Hotkey more things.
+Use hotkeys for [google](https://support.google.com/chrome/answer/157179?hl=en), [gmail](https://support.google.com/mail/answer/6594?co=GENIE.Platform%3DDesktop&hl=en), [atom](https://github.com/nwinkler/atom-keyboard-shortcuts), [jupyter notebooks](https://www.dataquest.io/blog/jupyter-notebook-tips-tricks-shortcuts/).
+Consider a mechanical keyboard so your labmates love you, then hotkey some more.

 ##  Generating pub quality figures:
 Data visualization has been made very easy with [matplotlib](https://matplotlib.org) and a library called [seaborn](http://seaborn.pydata.org/index.html)